Calliostoma philippei

 Calliostoma philippei is a species of sea snail, a marine gastropod mollusk in the family Calliostomatidae.

+It belongs to the genus Calliostoma, a group commonly known as top snails due to their typically conical shell shape.
+Like other members of the family, the species possesses a calcareous shell and inhabits marine environments.
+Taxonomic placement of C. philippei follows the classification of the superfamily Trochoidea within the clade Vetigastropoda.
+Detailed information regarding its morphology, distribution, and ecology is documented in malacological catalogues and marine biodiversity databases.

 Description

 The size of the shell varies between 8 mm and 17 mm.

 Distribution

 This marine species occurs off the Philippines.